flenniken/statictea/docs/runFunction.md

 # funReplace

-Replace a substring by its position.
-You specify the substring position and the string to take its place.
-You can use it to insert and append to a string as well.
+Replace a substring specified by its position and length with another string.
+You can use the function to insert and append to a string as well.

 ~~~
 replace(str: string, start: int, length: int, replacement: string) string